 This certificate program provides insight into the needs of adult English Language Learners who have minimal first language literacy.
 The course addresses questions such as:

 Participants attend 26 hours of in-person classes, in addition to 80 hours of study and reflection online as part of a professional community of practice.

 Course Objectives & Outcomes

-By the end of the course, participants will be able to identify the needs of literacy learners, and will be able to create evidence-based instruction for learners in both literacy and multi-level English for Speakers of Other Languages (ESOL) classrooms.
-The course features a range of activities including classroom discussion, hands-on activities, observations of ESOL literacy classes, as well as an online component that allows participants to reflect on assigned readings and material presented during in-person meetings.
+By the end of the course, participants will be able to identify the needs of literacy learners and will be able to create evidence-based instruction for learners in both literacy and multi-level English for Speakers of Other Languages (ESOL) classrooms.
+The course features a range of activities including classroom discussion, hands-on activities, and observations of ESOL literacy classes, as well as an online component that allows participants to reflect on assigned readings and material presented during in-person meetings.